 Councillors’ questions or comments

 Cllr Millward expressed concerns about traffic on Sandpits Road.
 As it is not wide, and cars are getting bigger, if you watch two cars trying to pass one another on that road, they do not have much room to pass.
 I still do have a big concern about that.
-But in terms of the housing and conversation the mix and layout are much better.
+But in terms of the housing and sustainability of the site the mix and layout are much better.

 Cllr Sinclair said that if you come by the Cemetery and were to turn left into Sandpits Rd opposite there is a rough piece of hedge, trees and a ditch, when looking at the plan I could not decipher who is going to end up with the responsibility of that she wanted to know who would be responsible for that area.
 It was said that the hedge belonged to the field behind it.
 I want to clarify that because in 5 years’ time somebody will come back to the Parish Council and say it’s your responsibility and the ditch.